Skip to Content

 It can therefore happen that the hotel complexes in Rasdu Atoll, such as the Kuramathi Island Resort, are counted as Ari Atoll or North Ari Atoll by various tourism providers.

-The best place in the country is around the Rasdhoo Atoll, accessible by liveaboard travelling between South Male and Ari Atoll and it’s the highlight of any liveaboard trip.
+The best place in the country is around the Rasdhoo Atoll, accessible by liveaboard traveling between South Male and Ari Atoll, and it’s the highlight of any liveaboard trip.

 The site is accessible all year round, but the best time for hammerheads is December to April.